adrianbaertschi/git-history-visualizer/README.md

 Ported git code to run in the browser.
 Only tricky part was to find out how to make `Buffer` work.
 Luckily there is a Webpack 5 plugin (`node-polyfill-webpack-plugin`).

+#### 06.06.2021

+Adding high-level tests for git operations.
+Injecting filesystem, http etc as dependencies and using node versions for tests and browser versions for real application.

+Use first commit of git log to render the graph.

 ### Links
 https://gource.io/